So I’m tall.

 Tried to have straight hair.
 Didn’t last.

-So I thought : “Hey !
-Let’s try something new !
-Let’s try to be myself !”
+Then I thought : “Hey!
+Let’s try something new and be myself!”

 And that is : tall, and curly.

 Some people think it’s nice to be tall.
 Some people think it’s nice to be curly.
 Some people would rather die than being one or the other.
 I simply have no choice, so I try to enjoy myself as much as possible.
 But some days… oh some days…

 I have created this blog for those days when, if there was a vaccine against inches or curls, I would run to get an injection.

 I’ve received a few messages asking me if I keep my hair natural or not, if I have relaxed my hair before, and if I’m against relaxing.

 I also got a comment on my Pinterest profile that made me realize some people might think that because I draw all these comics about being tall and curly, I hate being one or the other, or both.

-Therefore I’ve decided to add some details in my about section so that everyone can understand my approach concerning my blog and comics, and here it is.
+Therefore I’ve decided to add some details in my about section so that everyone can understand my approach concerning my blog and comics.

 The comment on Pinterest said that I should enjoy my hair because kinks are in.
 In other words : that I should stop complaining about it.
 I must admit I didn’t really see the connection between kinks being in or not and the fact that curly/kinky hair is very difficult to manage and sometimes complicated to deal with.